-Create a positive company culture that offers opportunities for growth and self-care within the organization.
+Create a positive company culture that offers employee training and development opportunities for growth and self-care within the organization.
 Taking the time to listen to employees and empowering them to make decisions and providing feedback will pay dividends.
 A happy employee will be more productive and engaged when interacting with customers.
 This experience will help customers get the outcome they desired while having a positive interaction, leaving them satisfied.

 2. Value Their Time

 One of the best things your business can do to improve customer satisfaction is to value the customers’ time.
 Use apps like Talkdesk that can streamline the communication process, such as a callback request or an autodialer that has resources outlining how to use these tools efficiently.
 If you run an eCommerce business, you can also use the BigCommerce App, where your customers can search for and buy products in a more simplified way.

 Use data analytics regarding call times and wait times to determine where there’s room for improvement.
 This information could indicate whether the issues your business faces are a result of improper staffing or something deeper.